radiuszero/radiuszero.github.io/docs/_posts/2023-08-15-minkowski-bound.md

 # Setup
-As stated before, we first want to embed $$K$$ in $$\mathbb{R}^n$$ in a way that respects the additive structure so that we can use the Minkowski's theorem on it.
+As stated before, we first want to embed $$K$$ in $$\mathbb{R}^n$$ in a way that respects the additive structure so that we can use Minkowski's theorem on it.
 A natural idea is to first pick a basis of $$K$$ over $$\mathbb{Q}$$, and then map that basis to the standard basis of $$\mathbb{R}^n$$.
 However, it turns out that there is a better way to do it without choosing any particular basis.